nickvidal/community-growth/README.md

 ## International Expansion
 * Constantly assess the global distribution of the community (through website geolocation data, mailing list email addresses, social media profiles, surveys, etc), always respecting privacy.
-* Make a conscious effort to expand the CHAOSS community internationally by reaching out to new contacts.
+* Make a conscious effort to expand the community internationally by reaching out to new contacts.
-* Create incentives for the publication of CHAOSS content in languages other than English.
+* Create incentives for the publication of content in languages other than English.
-* Give special focus to the Metrics specification, which should be available in a wide variety of languages.
 * Content in a new language attracts a more diverse set of individuals and organizations to the project, who in return contribute back to the project making it even better.
 * Ideally the software should also be multilingual.
 Provide users the option to select a language and locale.
-* For GrimoireLab this is straighforward, consisting in making available [dashboards](https://github.com/chaoss/grimoirelab-sigils) in different languages.
 * Work with Affiliates and Ambassadors to organize events worldwide and produce local content (see the Events section below).

 |Succesful international expansion|
 |----|
 |OpenChain (https://www.openchainproject.org/): their specification has been translated into Chinese, German, Italian, Japanese, Korean, Polish, Portuguese, and Spanish.|

-## Main Event and Satellite Events
+## Satellite Events

-* Grow CHAOSScon as the main event while promoting “satellite” events and activities worldwide.
+* Grow the main conference while promoting “satellite” events and activities worldwide.
-* With the assistance from CHAOSS Affiliates and Ambassadors, promote “CHAOSScamps” at open source organizations, companies, and universities worlwide.
+* With the assistance from Affiliates and Ambassadors, promote these satellite events and activities.
-* Allow partners, affiliates, and ambassadors to add satellite events and activities to the CHAOSS website.
+* Allow affiliates and ambassadors to add satellite events and activities to the website.
 * Provide guidelines to local organizers on how to produce a successful event, including: finding a venue, setting a date, seeking sponsors, managing budget and timeline, selecting speakers, marketing the event, handling catering and audio/video equipment, etc.
 * Make sure these events have a code of conduct and promote diversity and inclusion.